scottgigawatt/duplex/README.md

 Docker IPAM (IP Address Management) lets you assign IP addresses to your containers within a defined network range.
 This gives you more control, avoids random IP assignments, and makes your network predictable and easier to troubleshoot.

-Update these settings to your `.env` file:
+Update these settings in your `.env` file:

 ```bash
 #